ibm-cloud-docs/hpc-spectrum-symphony/smc-schematics-config-tutorial.md

 SMC supports multiple Operating Systems, but the solution here uses RHEL8.6.

 Adding SMC involves:

 1. Manually creating a {{site.data.keyword.bpshort}} workspace to define your Terraform environment.
 2. Manually entering and changing the SMC-related parameters.
-3. Generating a Terraform plan that varifies the parameter settings and shows the resources that the scripts will create.
+3. Generating a Terraform plan that verifies the parameter settings and shows the resources that the scripts create.
 4. Applying the generated plan to deploy the configured resources.

 ## Architecture diagram
 {: #smc-arch-diagram}

 ![Architecture diagram](images/SMC-arch-diagram-Multi-Region.drawio.svg){: caption="Figure 1.
 Architecture diagram zones and regions" caption-side="bottom"}

 ## Before you begin
 {: #smc-b4-begin}

-Before you begin set up SMC, you must:
+Before you set up the SMC, you must:

 Deploy 3 lone (symphony) clusters in different regions or zones.
 For more information about creating symphony clusters, see the [readme file](https://github.com/IBM-Cloud/hpc-cluster-symphony#readme).